AT 2025abao: The fourth luminous red nova in M 31: Introduction

-The structure of the paper is the following: in Section \ref{discovery} we present the discovery circumstances of \obj, and some observational characteristics.
+The structure of the paper is as follows: in Section \ref{discovery} we present the discovery circumstances of \obj\ and some observational characteristics.
 The photometric dataset and the light-curve evolution are presented in Section \ref{photometry}, where the transient is also compared to other LRNe objects with similar properties.
 The spectral sequence is shown and analysed in Section~\ref{spectroscopy}, and finally the results are discussed in Section \ref{discussion}.